 Also of interest is that West Hollywood has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in West Hollywood telecommute to their jobs.
-Overall, about 12.42% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.05% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-West Hollywood is a somewhat ethnically-diverse city.
+West Hollywood is a very ethnically-diverse city.
 The people who call West Hollywood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Hollywood residents report their race to be White, followed by Asian.
 West Hollywood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.75% of the city’s residents.
-Important ancestries of people in West Hollywood include Irish, Italian, Russian, and English.
+People of Hispanic or Latino origin account for 13.29% of the city’s residents.
+Important ancestries of people in West Hollywood include Irish, Italian, English, and Russian.

 The most common language spoken in West Hollywood is English.
 Other important languages spoken here include Spanish and Russian.